-PACE assessors supervise a candidate to help the College determine if that candidate has met the practical registration requirement.
+PACE assessors directly supervise and observe a candidate with whom they have no prior relationship to help the College determine if that candidate has met the practice-based registration requirement.

-Assessors who have already supervised a PACE candidate reported that having a candidate at their pharmacy had a positive impact, and they learned some great ideas from their candidate that actually ended up helping to improve their own practice.
-To read more about the experiences of the assessors in our pre-pilot program, read the article “Leadership, Learning, and Giving Back.”
+Assessors who have supervised a PACE candidate reported that having a candidate at their pharmacy had a positive impact, and they learned from their candidate that helped to improve their own practice.
+To read more about the experiences of the assessors in our pre-pilot program, please read the article “Leadership, Learning, and Giving Back.”

 To be eligible to apply to be a PACE assessor, you must meet the PACE Assessor Criteria which includes:

 Please review the PACE Assessor Criteria for more details about the expectations for assessors.

 When reviewing your assessor application and College file, the registration advisor will look for how you have demonstrated: